khanshariquem/House-Realter-System/README.md

 1. Web Application has already one preconfigured admin.
 2. Admin can login via email and password from the signin page.
 3. After logging in, admin can perform the following operations:
 	**List All Companies** - All the companies available will be displayed with the relevant information.
-The Admin can view / modify / delte the company.
+The Admin can view / modify / delete the company.
 	**List All Houses** - All the houses listed on the portal will be displayed with the relevant details.
-The Admin can view / modify / delte the listed house.
+The Admin can view / modify / delete the listed house.
-	**List All Users**- All the users registered on the portal will be displyed.The Admin can view / modify / delte the user.
+	**List All Users**- All the users registered on the portal will be displayed.The Admin can view / modify / delete the user.
 	**Create New User** - Admin can create a new user in the portal and assign roles.
 	**Add New Company** - Admin can create a new Company.
 4. Admin can also edit his profile from the tab shown in right-top of window.
 He will not be able to delete the profile.
 5. Inside List all companies, admin can view/ edit /delete information of companies.
-6. Inside List all Houses, admin can list all houses and also edit the information.
-He can add the houses too.
-Admin can view all the queries associated with the house and the replies to the query.
-Admin can also upload an image of the house.
+6. Inside List all Houses, admin can create/view/edit/delete the house information.
+When admin views the details of a house, Admin can also view/delete the queries associated with the house.Admin can also upload an image of the house.
 7. Inside List all Users, admin can view all users and also edit their information.
 8. Inside create new users, admin can create the user profile and assign the roles: Realtor or hunter.
 9. Inside Add New Companies, admin can add new companies and their details.